-Appellees are responsible for sending a copy of the appeal petition and any attachments to all the parties in the case (for a list of the parties that must be served, see the FAQs for each specific type of appeal).
-The certificate of service shows the judge that you have done so.
+Appellants are responsible for sending a copy of the appeal petition and any attachments to all the parties in the case (for a list of the parties that must be served, see the FAQs for each specific type of appeal).
+The certificate of service is proof of completing this requirement.
 13 C.F.R. § 134.204(c), (d).